Malvern Class (Year 2, 3)

 What are we doing this half term?

-Our English work this half term is based on the Book the Tin Forest by Helen Ward.
-We will explore the imagery of the book before creating non-chronological reports about the forest and also forests from around the world.
-We will also be writing instructions on how to look after a forest, utilising resources from arborists.
+Our English work this half term will be inspired by “The Egyptian Cinderella” by Shirley Climo.
+We will be comparing this story to the traditional tale of Cinderella and exploring how the author has changed and maintained the story.
+We will be working towards a diary entry in the voice of the main character Rhodopsis, considering the features and style a diary is written in.
+We will also be doing some independent research about Egyptian Gods.
 We will continue to follow daily phonics and reading at your child’s level.
 Rhino group will use our scheme of work in line with our Pathways to Write English scheme.
 Spellings will be sent home at the beginning of the half term for you to practise.

 PSHE will be taught in Key Stages, with the Year 1/2s being taught by Miss Randall and the Year 3s being taught alongside the Year 4s by Miss Brown.
-The Y3s will be finishing off health and wellbeing by exploring ways to support their mental health.
-The Y2s will be considering the importance of money and banks/building societies.
+The Y3s will be considering different aspects fo keeping themselves safe, both emotionally and from a First Aid perspective.
+The Y2s will be considering the importance of privacy, knowing when and how to share something and to whom.

-Throughout this year we will be expanding our musical instrument skills on our new chromatic glockenspiels.
+Throughout this year we will be expanding our musical instrument skills on our chromatic glockenspiels.
 Each half term will focus on a different musical style from around the world, with the core skills of reading and writing musical notation, playing in time, singing and developing musicality.
-Our next theme is Salsa music.
+Our next theme is Bollywood music from India.

 Our Amazing Homework!